RobinMalfait/spreadsheet/README.md

 [Back to top](#functions)

-Subtract days from a date
+Subtract days from a date.

-- `date`: The date to subtract days from
+- `date`: The date to subtract days from.
-- `days`: The number of days to subtract
+- `days`: The number of days to subtract.

 ```ts
 =SUB_DAYS(TODAY(), 7)